 The Center for Academic Excellence

 The Center provides all students with the opportunity to become efficient and effective learners.
 The CAE offers tutoring, study groups, college skills workshops, supervised study halls.
-The CAE is typically opened for in person visits Monday through Thursday from 9:00 a.m. to 8:00 p.m. and Fridays from 9:00 a.m. to 3:00 p.m. during the academic year.
+The CAE is typically opened for in person visits Monday through Thursday from 9:00 a.m. to 7:00 p.m. and Fridays from 9:00 a.m. to 3:00 p.m. during the academic year.
 During the fall 2020 semester the Tutoring Center will need to safeguard our students and continue to offer tutoring services virtually.
 The Center is open as a study area for a limited number of students every day.
 Simply stop in to see if we have a private study area for you.
 Students who would like to be a tutor for a particular subject may complete the Tutor Application.

 This is a course that reviews and enhances orientation, study skills, career and academic planning and the individual interpersonal competence necessary for college success.
 Guest speakers are invited to most sessions of the STAC 101 class to discuss topical areas important for new college freshmen to understand as they acclimate to college life.

 One of the key topics in the Fall 2020 STAC 101 currriculum is Social Justice.
 The college, under the leadership of new president Ken Daly, has been bringing students together for a Social Justice and Equity Forum.